Joon-Klaps/viralrecon/docs/usage.md

 Consensus sequences are generated using **iVar consensus**, which supports ambiguous nucleotide codes, a key feature for HIV resistance interpretation tools.
 The parameters are defined as follows:

-- **Frequency threshold:** `0.8`: A variant is included in the consensus if its frequency reaches at least 80%.
-This means that variants with frequencies below 50% may still be incorporated if necessary to achieve the 80% threshold in a given position.
+- **Frequency threshold:** `0.9`: A variant is included in the consensus until a position's allele frequency is representing at least 90% of the allele frequency.
+This means that variants with frequencies below 50% may still be incorporated if necessary to achieve the 90% threshold in a given position.
 - **Minimum base quality:** `30`
 - **Minimum depth of coverage:** `50`
 - **Low coverage regions:**: Positions with fewer than 10 reads are masked as `N`.